 Fraud is understood to be an action or omission based on deception in order to obtain a certain benefit of any kind.
-It normally involves an abstract category of conduct that is classified as crimes individually and separately 2(fraud, misappropriation, manipulation of supply meters, etc.).
+It normally involves an abstract category of conduct that is classified as crimes individually and separately (fraud, misappropriation, manipulation of supply meters, etc.).
 This Code establishes a guideline for its employees that expressly excludes the use of deception to obtain the proposed end, so that no type of action of any kind, including verbal action, tending to deceive or to produce in the counterparty an estimation of the truth different from reality is admissible.
-Internal fraud is that which an employee commits against his employer to obtain a personal benefit; it includes conduct such as the sale or theft of company material, alteration or duplication of invoices or their data, illegitimate collections, alteration of result in a benefit for the company, but rather the opposite, in some jurisdictions it can still result in liability for the company, so it will be investigated and prevented by the company with its own internal means.
+Internal fraud is that which an employee commits against his employer to obtain a personal benefit; it includes conduct such as the sale or theft of company material, alteration or duplication of invoices or their data, illegitimate collections, alteration of reimbursable expenses, creation of false entries, etc. Although internal fraud does not result in a benefit for the company, but rather the opposite, in some jurisdictions it can still result in liability for the company, so it will be investigated and prevented by the company with its own internal means.